Curriculum Guide

 (Offered first semester) (1 SEMESTER/0.5 credit) Grades 10-12

-COREQUISITE: Concurrent enrollment during the same period in Creating Historical Documentaries US2010
+COREQUISITE: Concurrent enrollment during the same period in Creating Historical Documentaries

 Students will research, write, film, edit and produce a medium-length documentary about an important historical event, moment, crisis, or social justice cause.
 This interdisciplinary course will provide students opportunities to learn and sharpen key historical skills, including writing, research and storytelling techniques.
 Students will also gain experience with pre-production, shooting, lighting, interview techniques, editing, graphics and audio.
-This class uses state of the art 4K cameras and Adobe Premiere Pro to create professional quality videos.
+This class uses state-of-the-art 4K cameras and Adobe Premiere Pro to create professional quality videos.
 Note: This class is primarily a studio class, which means that while homework is rare, students are going to need to work during Flex periods in order to finish their projects.

-• Creating Short Films
+• Creating Short Films I

-CREATING SHORT FILMS US7960
+CREATING SHORT FILMS I US7970

 (Offered first semester) (1 SEMESTER/0.5 credit) Grades 9-12

 Create short films!
 Students will learn various styles and techniques of video production through the creation of a series of short films and documentaries.
 Pre-production will involve planning and preparation.
 Field production gives students experience with shooting, lighting and interview techniques.
 Post-production involves editing, graphics and audio.
-This class uses state of the art equipment and software to create professional quality short films.
+This class uses state-of-the-art equipment and software to create professional quality short films.

-(Offered second semester) (1 SEMESTER/0.5 credit) Grades 10-12
+(Offered second semester) (1 SEMESTER/0.5 credit)

-• Fashion Lab
+• Fashion Lab I

-FASHION LAB US7748
+FASHION LAB I US7733

-In this course, students will choose their own designs for and construct wearable garments.
-Fundamental fashion and costume design skills will be taught including figure drawing, clothing design, machine and hand sewing, garment construction and alteration.
-Students will draw inspiration from a wide variety of fashion and costume from contemporary, historical and multicultural contexts.
-Individually chosen projects may range from the more traditional to the experimental and sculptural.
-Flex period attendance may be required on a case by case basis.
+In this course students will learn how to create wearable garments.
+Students will be exposed to and practice fundamental skills including machine and hand sewing, garment construction and alteration, fashion/costume design and figure drawing.
+Students will draw inspiration from contemporary, historical and multicultural fashion/costume resources.
+Individually chosen projects may range from the traditional to the experimental.
+Flex period attendance may be required on a case-by-case basis.

-• Graphic Design with Photoshop
+• Graphic Design with Photoshop I

-GRAPHIC DESIGN WITH PHOTOSHOP US7353
+GRAPHIC DESIGN WITH PHOTOSHOP I US7352

 (Offered both semesters) (1 SEMESTER/0.5 credit) Grades 9-12